pwrtelegram/pwrtelegram/README.md

 | inline_message_id 	| String            	| No (see description) 	| Required if chat_id and message_id are not specified.
 Identifier of the inline message                                                                   	|

-* Do not send more than 50 different files (as in files with different sha256sums) without processing updates.
-Once reached this limit, files will not be sent if there's an unprocessed message from a user that isn't @pwrtelegramapi in front of the message queue (this limitation is only present if you use getupdates).

-* You can use both getupdates and webhooks to get updates
+### You can use both getupdates and webhooks to get updates

 Only remember that you will have to repeat the setwebhook request to enable proxying trough the PWRTelegram API.

-* answerInlineQuery
+### answerInlineQuery

-The usage if this method is exactly the same as in the official telegram bot api, except that you can provide URLs to files bigger than 5 megabytes and you can set the file type to ```file``` to enable automatical type and metadata recognition.
+The usage of this method is exactly the same as in the official telegram bot api, except that you can provide URLs to files bigger than 5 megabytes and you can set the file type to ```file``` to enable automatical type and metadata recognition.

 You can also upload files using via POST: you just have to upload the files with parameter name equal to ```inline_file0``` where 0 is the number of the file.
 The number has to be equal to the array index of the InlineQueryResult that will feature that file.
 The type_url field of that InlineQueryResult must also be empty.

 Please note that it's better to upload the big files using the upload methods and store the file ids instead of uploading them directly using the answerInlineQuery method.

-* Please note that this API is still in beta and there might be small bugs.
-To report them contact [Daniil Gentili](https://telegram.me/danogentili) or [open an issue](https://github.com/pwrtelegram/pwrtelegram/issues) or [submit a pull request with a fix](https://github.com/pwrtelegram/pwrtelegram) or write to [@pwrtelegramgroup](https://telegram.me/pwrtelegramgroup).

-* getBackend
+### getBackend

 This method returns a Chat object with info about the backend pwrtelegram user.

-* getMessage
+### getMessage

 This message returns a Message object with info about the provided message.